Explore

 Rethinking Modernity And National Identity In Turkey (Publications on the Near East) review

-Posted : 12 years ago on 10 March 2012 01:33 (A review of Rethinking Modernity And National Identity In Turkey (Publications on the Near East))
+Posted : 12 years, 8 months ago on 10 March 2012 01:33 (A review of Rethinking Modernity And National Identity In Turkey (Publications on the Near East))

 "About time" was this reviewer's response to a collection of essays reconsidering the Atatürk experiment in secularism and Western orientation some sixty years on.
 Essays, almost all by Turks, offer high-quality though overly jargon-laden discussions of such topics as architecture, women, and scholarship.